magnolialogic/swiftui-apnsManager/README.md

 4. Add `@UIApplicationDelegateAdaptor` and `@StateObject` a la lines 4-5 from the boilerplate example below
 5. Profit

-Note: these steps result in a read-only library, so when you're ready to start customizing this boilerplate example do a `git clone` onto your local disk and then drag the local folder in to your Xcode sidebar.
-This will move the library from the "Swift Package Dependencies" section into your app's resources, and you can edit/update the implementation from there.
+**Note:** these steps result in a read-only library, so when you're ready to start customizing this boilerplate example do a `git clone` onto your local disk and then drag the local folder in to your Xcode sidebar.
+This will move the library from "Swift Package Dependencies" into your app's resources, and you can edit/update the implementation from there.

 #### MyApp.swift
 ```swift